Department of Communication Studies

 Communication Studies Career Readiness Program

-The Communication Studies Career Readiness (CSCR) program is an innovative experience for select students to discover and examine career options in the communication field by building a personalized career pathway comprised of hands-on experience, alumni-mentoring, networking, internships, and specialized advising.
-This program does not follow the traditional career counseling model, which starts with a singular job that students work toward.
-Instead, the CSCR program starts with our students' skillsets, interests, and passions to explore multiple career opportunities before narrowing.
+The Communication Studies Career Readiness (CSCR) program is an innovative experience for students to discover and examine career options in the communication field by building a personalized career pathway comprised of hands-on experience, alumni-mentoring, networking, internships, and specialized advising.
+The CSCR program starts with our students' skillsets, interests, and passions to explore multiple career opportunities before narrowing.
 CSCR students are better prepared for life post-graduation.
-The CSCR program only accepts 10-14 students per year.
+The CSCR program allows 15 students to register for the course.

 CSCR students will have experiences that most universities of our size cannot provide.
 This program is perfect for the motivated student who is focused upon learning how the major can help them advance their personal and professional goals.
 Key benefits include: